G. Love & Special Sauce: Solo albums

-G. Love has released three solo albums.
+G. Love has released four solo albums.
 His first, The Hustle, was the first G. Love release under Jack Johnson's Brushfire Records banner.
 Johnson had been a guest on the Special Sauce album Philadelphonic.
 G. Love performed a series of shows in 2004 with Jack Johnson and fellow Brushfire Records artist Donavon Frankenreiter, and the trio also found time to issue a live EP.
 His solo albums include: